 Many of Pearl District’s old warehouses & industrial buildings have found new life.
 Today, they house cool boutique shops, coffee houses, and art galleries.
 The bustling district is also one of the most important in Portland’s culinary scene.
 Walking its cobblestone streets, you’ll bump into some of the city’s finest restaurants and bistros.

-For craft beer lovers, Pearl District is one of the best neighborhoods to stay in Portland.
+For craft beer lovers, Pearl District is one of the most popular neighborhoods to stay in Portland.
 Enjoy some of Oregon’s finest craft beers at Deschutes Brewery & Public House, 10 Barrel Brewing, and Back Pedal Brewing.

 Like other city center districts, hotels in Pearl District sweep toward the mid-range.
 To extend your travel budget further, you’ll look to places like Central Eastside or Hawthorne in Southeast Portland.